 A logistic regression model is used to estimate the response probability of the selected 10-15 year old, given other data known about the child, the household and the sampled adult.
 The model was originally developed in 2009 but updated in 2015 and includes the parameters listed below.
-The coefficients applied to each parameter will be updated on a biennial basis.
+The coefficients applied to each parameter are updated on a biennial basis, including for 2016-17.